SteamReviewAnalysis/SteamReviewAnalysis.github.io/index.md

 The final game embeddings, and similarly obtained genre and tag embeddings, are publicly available, and can easily be visualized using the [Tensorflow Embedding Projector](http://projector.tensorflow.org/?config=https://gist.githubusercontent.com/dmizr/6ed0d83d738a86a3d57e7a8455efe83f/raw/6b7aed45e8d7d5eec7d4f5fb0f71d9c74f0423e8/projector_config_all.json).
 We heavily recommend taking a look at [**this dedicated page**]({% link embeddings.md %}) for more info.

+When looking at these embeddings, we notice that similar games are usually very close together in the embedding space, and that games with specific tags are often grouped together.
+We find these embeddings to be quite satisfying, and use them throughout our analysis.

 ## Classification with K-means clustering

-We used K-means clustering on the embeddings to partition our games in sensible categories.
-After a bit of trial and error with different seeds and cluster number, we settled on a 20-cluster classification that produced fairly satisfying results.
-We used the [Silhouette Coefficient](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.silhouette_score.html) to determine a good number of clusters, but we also chose a high number for more variety.
+We now try to see if we can use clustering on these embeddings to group similar games together.
+To do so, we pick K-Means, a simple yet effective technique for distance-based clustering.
+We used the [Silhouette Coefficient](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.silhouette_score.html) to determine a good number of clusters, but we also chose a high number in order to get more specific clusters, which would be more interesting to analyze.
+After a bit of trial and error with different seeds and cluster numbers, we settled on a 20-cluster classification that produced fairly satisfying results.

 <details>